fernandiego/QuotesApp/README.md

 # Quotes App

-Done using vite
+- Done using vite

-App that randomize a quote when clicking the button
+- App that randomize a quote when clicking the button
+- Link to the App, published at vercel [Random Quotes](https://quotes-app-eta-sandy.vercel.app/)

 ## Recommended IDE Setup